ssube/onnx-web/docs/user-guide.md

   - array of additional networks
   - each one has:
     - format
-      - one of:
-        - ckpt
-        - safetensors
+      - same formats as diffusion models
     - model
       - one of:
         - concept